 Program Foundation Courses

 The MBA curriculum includes a group of six courses (18 credit hours) that serves as the program foundation.
+A student's transcripts will be evaluated by the Director of Graduate Programs to determine if any of these courses can be waived.

 |ACC 600||FOUNDATIONS ACC MANAGERS & ENG||3|